History

 Al Oldham becomes director

-Albert Oldham, in his teens, was impressed by Murray's preaching.
-Al heard Murray talk of the Bible Conference and how he needed teens to serve on its staff.
+Albert Oldham, in his teens, was impressed by Jack Murray's preaching.
+Al heard Murray speak of the Bible Conference and how he needed teens to serve on staff.
 Al volunteered in the kitchen [1] for three summers, and that decision changed his life.

-Al had no idea that this happened.
-To his surprise, the board chairman drove down from Haddonfield and told him that Jack resigned and was leaving the next day.
-He asked Al to shut the conference down or keep it running until they could find a replacement for Rev. Murray.
+Al had no idea.
+To his surprise, the board chairman drove down from Haddonfield and informed him that Jack resigned and was leaving the next day.
+He asked Al to shut the conference down or to run it until they could find a replacement for Rev. Murray.
 However, as Rev. Al liked to share, "They couldn't find anyone else to do the job for 44 years!"

 1951-1995